Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: No-Arbitrage Properties of Nonlinear Markets

-If no primary arbitrage opportunity exists in the market model $\cM$ then we say that $\cM$ is {\it arbitrage-free} with respect to the null contract for the hedger with an initial endowment $x$. \end{definition}
+\begin{definition} If no primary arbitrage opportunity exists in the market model $\cM$, then we say that $\cM$ has the {\it no-arbitrage property with respect to the null contract} for the hedger with an initial endowment $x$. \end{definition}

-For any linear market model, Definition \ref{defarbn} reduces to the classical definition of an arbitrage opportunity.
-It is well known that the no-arbitrage property introduced in this definition is a sufficiently strong tool for the development of no-arbitrage pricing for financial derivatives in the linear framework.
-This does not mean, however, that Definition \ref{defarbn} is sufficiently strong to allow us to develop nonlinear no-arbitrage pricing theory, which would enjoy the properties, which are desirable from either mathematical or financial perspective.
-On the one hand, a natural definition of a {\it hedger's fair value} (see Definition \ref{def:deffi7b}) is consistent with the concept of no-arbitrage with respect to the null contract and thus it seems to be theoretically sound.
-On the other hand, as we argue below, Definition \ref{defarbn} is manifestly not sufficient to ensure an efficient pricing and hedging approach in a general nonlinear market.
+For an arbitrary linear market model, Definition \ref{defarbn} reduces to the classical definition of an arbitrage opportunity.
+It is well known that the no-arbitrage property introduced in this definition is a sufficiently strong tool for the development of arbitrage-free pricing for financial derivatives in the linear framework.
+This does not mean, however, that Definition \ref{defarbn} is sufficiently strong to allow us to develop nonlinear arbitrage-free pricing theory, which would enjoy the properties, which are desirable from either mathematical or financial perspective.

-First, it may occur that the replication cost of a contract does not satisfy the definition of a fair price, since selling of a contract at its replication cost may generate an arbitrage opportunity for the hedger.
-Explicit examples of market models, which are arbitrage-free in the sense of Definition~\ref{defarbn}, but suffer from this deficiency, are given in Section~\ref{sec4.2.3}.
+On the one hand, a natural definition of a {\it hedger's fair value} (see Definition \ref{def:deffi7b}) is consistent with the concept of no-arbitrage with respect to the null contract and thus Definition \ref{defarbn} seems to be theoretically sound.
+On the other hand, however, Definition \ref{defarbn} is inadequate for an efficient valuation and hedging approach in a general nonlinear market for the following reasons.
+First, it may occur that the replication cost of a contract does not satisfy the definition of a fair price, since the possibility of selling of a contract at the hedger's replication cost may generate an arbitrage opportunity for him.
+An explicit example of a market model, which is arbitrage-free in the sense of Definition~\ref{defarbn}, but suffers from this deficiency, is given in Section~\ref{sec4.2.3}.
 Second, and perhaps even more importantly, no well established method for finding a fair price in a general nonlinear market satisfying Definition \ref{defarbn} is available.